Planning for Your Greenhouse

 A firmly anchored, level and straight foundation keeps the greenhouse structure where it belongs.
 Generally a 6” perimeter foundation, approximately 4” above grade, with a depth below frost level will suffice.
 Greenhouses not anchored to the ground might be lost in a strong wind.

 Local codes and code interpretations vary greatly between areas, and even within offices, so it is the responsibility of the buyer to ensure compliance.
-Usually a freestanding greenhouse smaller than 120 sq ft (and in many communities up to 200 sq.ft.) does not need a permit.
+Usually a freestanding greenhouse smaller than 120 sq. ft. (and in many communities up to 200 sq. ft.) does not need a permit.
 For larger units, and attached structures, should you choose to obtain a permit, get it before your greenhouse is manufactured in case there are extra requirements, such as bracing or safety glazing, to be met.
 We will help as best we can.
+Contact us to learn more about planning for a greenhouse.